Skip to content

 Some Minnesota and federal statutes say that possession of gun with an obliterated or no serial number can be a crime.
 But the Minnesota Statute on a Gun With No Serial Number is being wrongly charged by prosecutors.
 And they may be unconstitutional violations of the Second Amendment: “the right of the people to keep and bear Arms, shall not be infringed.”

-See our page: Gun With No Serial Number.
+See our article: Gallagher wins Gun With No Serial Number case.

 Firearm possession defense